wingding12/Shortest-Path/README.md

 # Shortest Path Comparator

-An interactive web application for visualizing and comparing shortest path algorithms (Dijkstra vs Bellman-Ford) with real-time graph manipulation and performance analysis.
+An interactive web application for visualizing and comparing shortest path algorithms with real-time graph manipulation and performance analysis.
+Features three algorithms spanning 70 years of computer science evolution: **Bellman-Ford (1956)**, **Dijkstra (1959)**, and the groundbreaking **Tsinghua SSSP (2025)**.

 This project aims to provide an educational and interactive platform for understanding how different shortest path algorithms work.
-By offering side-by-side comparisons of Dijkstra's algorithm and the Bellman-Ford algorithm, users can:
+By offering side-by-side comparisons of three groundbreaking algorithms spanning 70 years of computer science research, users can:

-- **Visualize Algorithm Behavior**: See how each algorithm explores the graph differently
+- **Visualize Algorithm Behavior**: See how each algorithm explores graphs differently across different eras
-- **Compare Performance**: Analyze metrics like relaxations and heap operations
+- **Compare Performance**: Analyze metrics like relaxations, heap operations, pivot selections, and recursive partitions
+- **Understand Evolution**: Learn how algorithmic thinking has evolved from the 1950s to cutting-edge 2025 research
-- **Understand Trade-offs**: Learn when to use each algorithm (Dijkstra for non-negative weights, Bellman-Ford for graphs with negative edges)
+- **Algorithm Trade-offs**: Master when to use each algorithm:
+  - **Bellman-Ford (1956)**: Handles negative weights, detects negative cycles
+  - **Dijkstra (1959)**: Optimal for non-negative weights with O(m + n log n) complexity
+  - **Tsinghua (2025)**: Revolutionary O(m log^(2/3) n) breakthrough for sparse graphs
-- **Interactive Learning**: Create custom graphs to test edge cases and algorithm limitations
+- **Interactive Learning**: Create custom graphs to test edge cases and algorithm limitations across three generations of SSSP research

 ## 🚀 Getting Started